Ackee-Blockchain/wake/docs/fuzzer.md

   Run Woke fuzzer.

 Options:
   -n, --process-count INTEGER     Number of processes to create for fuzzing.
+  -c, --cov-proc-count INTEGER    Number of processes that will track
+                                  coverage.  [default: 1]
-  -s, --seed TEXT              Random seeds
-  --passive                    Print one process output into console, run
+  -v, --verbose-coverage          Verbose coverage info for funcions -s, --seed TEXT                 Random seeds --passive                       Print one process output into console, run
                                   other in background.
-  --network TEXT               Choose brownie dev chain.
-Default is
-                               'development' for ganache
+  --network [anvil|ganache|hardhat]
+                                  Choose development chain implementation.
   --help                          Show this message and exit.

 ```